YousefKhaled0/Jumia-task/README.md

 This project is hosted on AWS EC2 machine URL http://18.223.169.130/.

-If you are going to run locally URL is http://localhost:8080/.
+If you are going to run locally URL is http://localhost:8080/ using `mvn spring-boot:run`

+To build the docker file

+`docker build . -t jumia:task`

+To run

+`docker run -dit -p 8080:8080 jumia:task`

 There's two approaches for the implementations of this task [MVC and REST].